 Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Advanced MLOps and DevOps for AI gave you the release machinery: promotion gates, lineage, rollout policy, and rollback triggers.
-This chapter turns that machinery toward the inference fleet.
+Now apply that machinery to the inference fleet.
 GPU serving and autoscaling decide whether a promoted model can survive real traffic without burning budget or missing latency goals.

-Imagine your merchant-support chat app goes viral.
-At 8 AM, ten customers are asking about order delays.
-By 9 AM, there are a thousand.
-If you try serving your AI model on a normal web server, it'll quickly grind to a halt.
-That's because serving a Large Language Model (LLM) isn't like serving a website.
+A developer assistant that becomes the default way to summarize incidents, review diffs, and explain failing deploys can overload quickly.
+At 8 AM, ten people are using it.
+By 9 AM, a release freeze sends a thousand requests through the same endpoint.
+If you try serving the model like a normal web API, it'll quickly grind to a halt.
 A web server fetches pre-computed data and forgets the user immediately.
 An LLM has to process every prompt and retain attention state as generation proceeds.
 That short-term memory is a central capacity constraint alongside compute, memory bandwidth, and queueing delay.

 Standard web servers don't maintain growing state for each active user.
 An LLM does.
 To generate the next token, the model must access computed attention states from previous tokens.
 In LLMs, this state is the KV cache, and managing its memory footprint is one of the central challenges of production serving.

-The core difficulty is that the Key-Value (KV) cache (the stored attention computations for past tokens) grows dynamically with every generated token.
+The Key-Value (KV) cache (the stored attention computations for past tokens) grows dynamically with every generated token.
 Poor memory management leads to fragmentation, which forces smaller batch sizes and lower throughput.

-To see why GPU serving is so different from normal web scaling, picture a fulfillment center during a return-label surge:
+To see why GPU serving is so different from normal web scaling, keep the serving path concrete:

-A common mistake is scaling because the sorter is busy.
-You scale when the queue at the dock is too long.
-A busy sorter means you're using the hardware.
-A long queue means customers are waiting, and that's when you need more capacity.
+Teams often scale because the GPU is busy.
+Scale when queue age, queue depth, KV-cache pressure, or latency shows that requests are waiting.
+A busy GPU can mean you're using the hardware well.
+A growing queue means users are waiting, and that's when you need more capacity.

-Before diving into specific frameworks, let's look at one common production GPU serving architecture.
+Start with one common production GPU serving architecture before choosing a framework.
 It consists of several layers:

-Serving Layer: The actual inference engines (vLLM, SGLang, TensorRT-LLM) that load models into VRAM and handle token generation.
+Serving layer: The actual inference engines (vLLM, SGLang, TensorRT-LLM) that load models into GPU memory and handle token generation.
 At datacenter scale, a control plane such as NVIDIA Dynamo can orchestrate disaggregated prefill/decode pools across many of these engine replicas.[3]

 Metrics: CPU and RAM metrics alone don't describe LLM-serving capacity.
 NVIDIA's DCGM (Data Center GPU Manager) exposes GPU-specific telemetry, while user-facing scaling signals usually come from the serving layer: queue depth, KV cache usage, TTFT, and inter-token latency.[4]